 Stress Is Best

 The best way to check the quality of any essential oil is to subject it to very specialized testing called gas chromatography and mass spectrometry.
 These two testing methods are what professionals use to test the quality of the essential oils when they come from the plants.
-Experts have long known that essential oils are made in the plant when the plant is under stress.
+Experts tend to believe that pure essential oils are made in the plant when the plant is under stress.
 The most stress happens when the plant is in the wild, in its natural environment.
 Unfortunately, when the plant is grown in typical organic conditions, they are not under very much stress, if any at all.
 This means the essential oil will not be of a very high quality and more plants may be needed to get the same amount of essential oils that would come from a lesser quantity of plants growing in the wild.
 For this simple and scientifically-sound reason, experts have determined that wild-crafted essential oils will have the best therapeutic properties.

 Why Organic Is A Moot Point